 UK health authorities have classified Vietnam as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

-As of August 2017, there has been a significant increase in the number of dengue fever cases.
-The majority are in southern Vietnam, but there has been a sharp increase in the number of cases in the north especially in Hanoi.
+Dengue fever is prevalent in the summer/wetter months.
+The majority of cases are in southern Vietnam, but there were higher than normal infections in Northern Vietnam, in particular Hanoi, in 2017 and sensible precautions taken throughout the country.
 You should follow the advice of the National Travel Health Network and Centre and take precautions to avoid being bitten by mosquitoes.

 There have been outbreaks of Avian Influenza (Bird Flu) in Vietnam but the risk to humans is low.
 Risks can be mitigated by avoiding visiting live animal markets, poultry farms and other places where you may come into close contact with domestic, caged or wild birds, and making sure poultry and egg dishes are thoroughly cooked.

 If you’re taking prescription medication into Vietnam, carry it in your hand-luggage with a copy of the prescription.
+If it has a total import value greater than US$100, you should declare it at customs.
 Some specific medicines can be hard to find in Vietnam and many medications on sale are counterfeit.